connorabbas/basic-framework/README.md

 ```

 ## Helper functions
 Helper functions are meant to be accessed anywhere within the application.
-There are few included with the framework, and feel free to add our own as well!
+There are few included with the framework, feel free to add our own as well.

-/app/core/Helpers.php
+/app/utilities/Helpers.php

 ## Environmental and Configuration Data
 ### .env